Charts turn Fouls Drawn into an easy story. Start with a radar chart for a broad scan, then isolate the metric in a bar chart.

 How to interpret Fouls Drawn

-Use Fouls Drawn alongside related metrics in the shooting category to understand role fit and tactical impact.
+Use Fouls Drawn alongside related metrics in the possession category to understand role fit and tactical impact.

 Best charts for Fouls Drawn